cima22/stochastic_modelling_and_simulation/README.md

-# stocastic_modelling_and_simulation
+# Stocastic Modelling and Simulation
-Repository that contains several Jupyter Notebooks about the course "Stocastic Modelling and Simulation".
-The main topics are: discrete time markov chains
+Repository that contains several notebooks written in Python about the course "Stocastic Modelling and Simulation".
+The main topics are:
+- Discrete Time Markov Chains
+- Simulation of Discrete Time Markov Chains